-This study presented for the first time qualitative and quantitative evidence on the role of Rossby wave breaking and intense moisture transport for the formation of EPEs at the global scale.
-The importance of these synoptic-scale processes was first demonstrated by a number of previously documented flood events with catastrophic socioeconomic impacts in different parts of the world, and then complemented by a comprehensive climatological analysis.
-To this end, we applied state-of-the-art objects-based identification methods for (i) daily EPEs, (ii) stratospheric PV streamers, and (iii) IVT structures on the 40-year ERA-Interim reanalysis (1979-2018).
-The climatological analysis addressed three major aspects (1) the geographical distribution of EPEs that are linked to Rossby wave breaking, intense moisture transport, and their combined occurrence, (2) the influence of the strength of the wave breaking (i.e., the upper-level forcing) and the intensity of the moisture transport on the extreme precipitation severity, and (3) the nature of the tropospheric environment and mechanisms of upward motion that contribute to the formation of EPEs.
+end, we applied state-of-the-art object-based identification methods for (i) daily EPEs, (ii) stratospheric PV streamers, and (iii) IVT structures to the 40-year ERA-Interim reanalysis (1979-2018).
+The climatological analysis addressed three major aspects: (1) the geographical distribution of EPEs that are linked to Rossby wave breaking, intense moisture transport, and their combined occurrence; (2) the influence of the strength of the wave breaking (i.e. the upper-level forcing) and the intensity of the moisture transport on the extreme precipitation severity; and (3) the nature of the tropospheric environment and mechanisms of upward motion that contribute to the formation of EPEs.
 Accordingly, the introduction stated three research questions that are addressed in the following three paragraphs.

-Rossby wave breaking is frequently associated with EPEs (> 90 %) in subtropical and extratropical regions, in particular in the vicinity of high topography and over the Mediterranean.
-Intense moisture transport is strongly linked to EPEs (> 95 %) across the globe, especially over coastal zones where continental land borders vast ocean, consistent with findings of atmospheric-river related studies (Ralph et al., 2006; Lavers et al., 2013a; Waliser and Guan, 2017).
-Combined Rossby wave breaking and intense moisture transport contribute substantially to EPEs (up to 70 %) in subtropical regions and to a lesser degree in extratropical regions.
-Subtropical regions that stand out include southwestern North America, northwest Africa, the Middle East, the western flanks of southern South America, and the southern coasts of Africa and Australia.
-According to previous studies, and in line with our composites, these subtropical (semi)arid regions typically receive precipitation and extreme precipitation from tropical-extratropical interactions (Knippertz, 2003; Hart et al., 2013; Favors and Abatzoglou, 2013; Pascale and Bordoni, 2016; De Vries et al., 2018), whereby the midlatitude forcing reaches into low latitudes in the form of upper-level troughs that initiate poleward excursions of tropical moisture into these dry subtropical regions (Knippertz, 2007).
-These meteorological processes are very well represented by the combination of stratospheric PV streamers and IVT structures that reflect such transient tropical-extratropical interactions at synoptic scales (De Vries et al., 2018).
+Rossby wave breaking is frequently associated with EPEs (>80%) in subtropical and extratropical regions, in particular in the vicinity of high topography and over the Mediterranean.
+Intense moisture transport is strongly linked to EPEs (up to 95\%) across the globe, especially over coastal zones, where continental land borders vast oceans, which is consistent with findings of atmospheric-river-related studies (Ralph et al., 2006; Lavers et al., 2013a; Waliser and Guan, 2017).
+Combined Rossby wave breaking and intense moisture transport contribute substantially to EPEs (>60 %) in subtropical regions and to a lesser degree in extratropical regions.
+Subtropical regions that stand out include southwestern North America, northwestern Africa, the Middle East, the western flanks of southern South America, and the southern coasts of Africa and Australia.
+According to previous studies, and in line with our composites, these subtropical (semi)arid regions typically receive precipitation and extreme precipitation from tropical-extratropical interactions (Knippertz, 2003; Hart et al., 2013; Favors and Abatzoglou, 2013; Pascale and Bordoni, 2016; De Vries et al., 2018): the midlatitude forcing reaches into low latitudes in the form of an upper-level trough that initiates a poleward excursion of tropical moisture into these dry subtropical regions (Knippertz, 2007).
+These meteorological processes are very well represented by the combination of stratospheric PV streamers and IVT structures that reflect such transient tropicalextratropical interactions at synoptic scales (De Vries et al., 2018).
 In addition, EPEs also frequently co-occur with surface cyclones (Pfahl and Wernli, 2012) and PV cutoffs (Favre et al., 2013; Abatzoglou, 2016; Al-Nassar et al., 2019; Barbero et al., 2019).
 These components are not explicitly included in our analysis and may complement the findings of this study in future research.